5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 Alex from Fireplug charters with a nice salmon.
 Guides like John know the best salmon fishing rigs for their area.

-Selecting the Right Hook For Your Salmon Fishing Rigs
+Selecting the Right Hook For Salmon Rigs

 The Raven Specimen hook is one of the best trout hooks for most situations